 When is The Predator out on Blu-ray and digital?

 The Predator arrived in cinemas in September, which means the Blu-ray release is next on the agenda.
-We now know that the film will be out in digital editions in the US from 27 November, with the Blu-ray and other discs to follow on 18 December.
+The film is out in digital editions in the US now, with the Blu-ray and other discs to follow on 18 December.

 And here's the (brief) info released so far on what sort of extra and deleted scenes you can look forward to:

 - Predator Catch-Up